Skip to content »

 The breadth of knowledge across disciplinary boundaries is a necessary and defining aspect of the intellectual profile of classics as a field of study.
 For this reason comprehensive examinations form an essential part of our curriculum, balancing the specialized research of the senior thesis and Junior paper.
 Of course no one can know everything, and any definition of comprehensive must be relative, especially in a program that is also designed to accommodate and encourage the development of particular interests.
 Therefore we do not expect students to demonstrate mastery of every facet of classical studies.
 However “comps” do provide a valuable opportunity to bring together what has been learned in individual courses and research projects, to reflect on larger issues within the fields that you have worked in, and to fill any important gaps in your basic knowledge of those fields.

 The course requirements for the Classics track insure that students have taken five upper level classes in at least one of the classical literatures as well as at least one survey course in history, whether Greek or Roman.
 This should provide the basis for each student’s preparation as it does for our expectations of the exam.
-Thus the comprehensive examination for classics students will offer them three general essay topics in each of the four major fields of the discipline, Greek Literature, Greek History, Latin Literature, and Roman History.
-Students will be invited to write on three topics drawn from at least two areas.
-That means students with a very strong background in Greek literature may write two essays on that subject, but must write at least one essay from another field, which will generally be the subject of the history course they have taken.
-Students who have worked in both literatures, and have knowledge of both Greek and Roman history may draw on any of these fields in their exam, but may also write up to two essays on any one subject.
-There is no requirement for students to declare in advance which subjects they will write about; this can be decided according to the appeal and interest of the individual questions asked.
+Thus the comprehensive examination for classics students will offer IDs and essay topics drawn from each of the four major fields of the discipline: Greek Literature, Greek History, Latin Literature, and Roman History.
+Students will be offered twenty (20) terms for identification, from which they choose five (5); and eight (8) essay questions, from which they will choose three (3).
+They are asked to demonstrate breadth of knowledge in their answers, and not to repeat information from other parts of the exam, or from their senior thesis.

-Classical Studies students will take an exam designed to cover the field identified as their interest when they entered the program.
-They will be offered five questions on this field, of which they will again be asked to answer three.
+Classical Studies track students will take an exam designed to cover the field identified as their interest when they entered the program.
+They will be offered ten (10) terms for identification, from which they choose five (5); and five (5) essay questions, from which they will choose three (3).
 These questions will allow the student to draw on the methods and comparative material acquired in the courses taken outside of the department.
-Shortly after the submission of the thesis in April, students should consult with their thesis adviser, who will also be responsible for making up and grading the examination, to review the parameters of their interests and expertise and to discuss preparation strategies.
+In preparation for the exam, students should consult with their thesis adviser, who will also be responsible for making up and grading the examination, to review the parameters of their interests and expertise and to discuss preparation strategies.
 Note that this is still a comprehensive exam and not to be based on the specific subject of the thesis.
-As in the case of classics students, classical studies students will be expected to learn basic information about their field that they have not had the opportunity to study in their course work or research.
-Thus, for example, students who have identified their field of expertise as ancient slavery but have worked exclusively on Roman material, should acquire a general understanding of Greek slavery.
+As in the case of Classics students, Classical Studies students will be expected to learn basic information about their field that they have not had the opportunity to study in their course work or research.

 A satisfactory answer for comprehensive exams in any track will demonstrate that the student possesses sufficient knowledge of the subject of the essay to make a convincing argument about it.
 This will be the criterion for a good (i.e. B) essay; arguments that demonstrate particular originality or breadth of knowledge will receive higher grades.
 Excessive repetition of material among the different essays will be penalized.